batesy112233/CMM-Group-Project---G4/README.md

 2. Click ***Code → Download ZIP***.
 3. Extract the ZIP file to a folder of your choice on your computer.
 ### Dependencies
+Use an IDE ___ie.
+Spyder(reccomended)___ to run the code.

-Make sure these Python libraries are installed on your system:
+Before running, make sure these Python libraries are installed on your system:

 * NumPy
 * SciPy